themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Interactive dictation, AI voice chat, voice control, with just 4 gigs of VRAM!
+Interactive dictation, AI voice chat, voice control, with under 4 gigs of VRAM!

 - Listens and types quickly with `whisper-jax`,
 - Translates other languages into English,
 - Launches & controls apps, with `pyautogui`
-- Communicates with OpenAI `ChatGPT` or a built-in LLM.
+- Communicates with OpenAI `ChatGPT` or a local chat server (included).
 - Speaks answers out loud with `mimic3`,

 Get it from https://github.com/themanyone/whisper_dictation.git